KarimKhalil33/CreditCard-Fraud-Data-Analysis/project_vision.md

 # Project Vision
-To be able to establish an educated correlation between the most probable factor associated with credit card transactions to its fraudulent nature.
+To be able to establish an educated correlation between the most probable factors associated with credit card transactions to its fraudulent nature.